Best Smart Plugs in 2026: Turn Any Outlet Into a Smart One

 Best for Alexa Households: Amazon Smart Plug

 Sometimes the simplest answer is the right one.
 If your home runs on Alexa, the Amazon Smart Plug is as seamless as it gets.
-Setup happens entirely through the Alexa app, routines work flawlessly, and voice control is instant — no cloud lag, no dropped connections.
+Setup happens entirely through the Alexa app.
+Routines work flawlessly.
+Voice control is instant — no cloud lag, no dropped connections.

 It doesn't have energy monitoring or Matter support, which keeps it from being our overall pick.
 But for pure Alexa integration, nothing is smoother.
 They also go on sale constantly during Prime Day and holiday events.